Coronavirus Employees' Help

 No matter how plush the pad, MoneySavers are unanimous that location counts.
 You can't move a home to another spot, but you can do it up.

 Police crime-mapping websites show local hotspots and break down recorded crimes such as burglary and anti-social behaviour.
-Elsewhere, there's free information on school league tables and even noise level checks.
+Elsewhere, there's free information on school league tables and even noise level and air quality checks.

 Flood risk has a significant impact on insurance premiums, a property's value and your quality of life if you're unlucky enough to be hit by water damage.